 Well, I guess every journal of opinion serves some particular point of view.
 All that is by way of an excuse for this being a somewhat abbreviated edition of Radio Derb.
 Let me see if I can extract a few points.

-03 — Ghailani acquittal.
-The main news item in the latter part of the week was the acquittal in a New York court of Ahmed Khalfan Ghailani, charged with more than 280 counts of conspiracy and murder in the 1998 terrorist bombings of our East African embassies.The old Irish legal joke goes that the judge says to the defendant: "Mr. O'Shaughanessy, you have been acquitted of this charge by a Limerick jury, and may leave this court with no other stain on your character."
+03 — Terrorist mass murderer acquitted.
+The main news item in the latter part of the week was the acquittal in a New York court of Ahmed Khalfan Ghailani, charged with more than 280 counts of conspiracy and murder in the 1998 terrorist bombings of our East African embassies.The old Irish legal joke goes that the judge says to the defendant: "Mr O'Shaughanessy, you have been acquitted of this charge by a Limerick jury, and may leave this court with no other stain on your character."
 Well, there wasn't a Limerick jury involved in this case, but there was a lefty federal judge.

 Ghailani used TNT to blow up our embassies.
 The chap who sold him the TNT was the prosecution's main witness.
 Unfortunately they were not allowed to present that witness because a federal judge said the information had been extracted from him unlawfully while he was in CIA custody.